“You sing of the young gods easily

 - The Jotnar were descendants of Ymir, the ur-being, who co-existed with (and was kept fed by) a primeval cow named Auðumbla.
 Auðumbla licked on the salty ice of Niflheim and as the ice melted, a third being was freed: Búri, the first "true" god.
 Odin, Vili, and Ve (Búri's grandsons) later killed Ymir and created the world from his corpse (the Jotnar were almost exterminated by the flood of blood from the murder — only one couple remained to repopulate the race, making them technically younger than the race of gods).
 Following this event, Odin became the father and king of the New Gods, the Aesir.
 The Jotnar were expelled by the Aesir from the central regions of creation but remained puissant and reknowned for their ancient wisdom, the main remaining category of Old Gods.

 - The Vanir and the Alfar: If any myths of the origin of the Vanir and Alfar ever existed they have since been lost.
 They ought to be descendants of either Borr, Búri's son and Odin's father, or of Vili and Ve, his brothers, to keep the origin myth consistent.
 The Vanir and the Aesir fought a war that ended in a truce.
 Following this truce the Vanir were relegated to Old Gods (except for a few, notably Freyr and Freyja, who were incorporated into the Aesir).
-Since most of the sources we have don't mention anything about them other than the war, their practise of seidr, and their home Vanaheim we hardly know anything about them.
+Since most of the sources we have don't mention anything about them other than the war, their practice of seidr, and their home Vanaheim we hardly know anything about them.
 The Alfar faded into obscurity, only barely more divine than the mortal kindreds of dvergar and humans.

 - Odin himself is called "the old God".